Funding opportunity

 Fit to call (primary)

-• potential to drive forward cross-disciplinary fundamental research in 1 of the 4 real data priority areas or the chosen area of scientific or engineering research over which the hub will operate
+• potential to drive forward cross-disciplinary fundamental research in one of the four real data priority areas or the chosen area of scientific or engineering research over which the hub will operate

 • evidence that the proposed hub will drive forward AI research and innovation in the context of real-world problems or specific areas of science.